 and engineering approaches, as well as innovations in policy-making.

-prepare them to work in multidisciplinary teams to
+these linkages and prepare them to work in multidisciplinary teams to

 improve understanding and management of urban environmental systems.
-The

 and contaminant transport; (2) urban biogeochemical cycles, aquatic